flybywiresim/docs/docs/pilots-corner/beginner-guide/preparing-mcdu.md

 Now we can add our fuel on board (FOB).
 The amount we input in this field can be done in one of three ways:

 * Indicated FOB on the upper ECAM.
-* we can have the MCDU plan the amount of fuel required.
+* We can have the MCDU plan the amount of fuel required.
 * The amount indicated in the OFP.

 !!! info "Loading Fuel"